rd--/jssc3/help/essay/superscript.md

 ## What is SuperCollider?

-SuperCollider is a family of real-time audio signal processing systems written by James McCartney (McCartney, 1996).
+SuperCollider is a family of real-time audio signal processing systems written by James McCartney.

 SuperCollider3 is the fourth iteraton of the system and has two parts.